emma-wall/bikesharing/README.md

   The maps highlight the stop starting and stopping locations for bikes.
 The markers show the locations that had 10,000+ rides originating and ending there.
   ![Screen Shot 2021-07-27 at 12 44 37 PM](https://user-images.githubusercontent.com/80648379/127258698-b64cd5f3-064d-4353-af17-c953e51a2a97.png)

-  If we were to zoom into the maps, we would see that many of the top starting locations are near major train stations and ferry port within the city.
+  If we were to zoom into the maps, we would see that many of the top starting locations are near major train stations and ferry ports within the city.

 ## Summary